Chart Color Schemes

 Strathfield - West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 39 projects that could affect the region.
-Notable initiatives include Strathfield Medium Density Housing Strategy, Strathfield Roads Capital Works from 2024 to 2025, Parramatta Road Urban Amenity Improvement Program, and Hudson Park Driving Range Upgrade.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified 35 projects likely impacting the region.
+Notable initiatives include Sydney Metro West, Strathfield Medium Density Housing Strategy, Strathfield Roads Capital Works 2024-25, and Hudson Park Driving Range Upgrade.
+The following list details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.